karthik-d/active-learning-boilerplate/README.md

 git clone https://github.com/karthik-d/Boilerplate-for-Active-Learning
 ```

-- Use the option `--recurse-submodules` to set up *toupee* as a submodule here itself.
+- Use the option `--recurse-submodules` to set up the *toupee* fork as a submodule here itself.
 This can, however, be done at a later stage.

 ## Install dependencies